 Snapshot monitoring included ~100-150 individual locations monitored simultaneously for a two-week period using Ogawas on telephone poles.
 The aim of this type of campaign is to learn more about pollutant gradient near roads.
-Gradient-type snapshot monitoring was conducted by MESA Air, SPIROMICS Air, and ACT-AP (data not yet available).
+Gradient-type snapshot monitoring was conducted by MESA Air, SPIROMICS Air, and ACT-AP.